 Infants aren't typically interested in the TV, but are attracted to the

-older children in the group.
-More often, a music channel is selected.
+sound.
+Most days the television is on and a music channel is selected.
 I

-will also turn on the news on low volume.
+will also turn on the news on mute.

 Where do the children nap?|